corsairmarks/terraform_to_pc_nuked_pd/mod/README.md

 * as with the main mod, ecumenopolis planets cannot be converted (directly) to Tomb Worlds
 * Planetary Diversity adds special habitable classes intended only for use as special graphical variations - this mod does not add terraform links, and neither does PD provide any to/from the "display only" planet classes
-* Shrouded worlds (and variations) - the Shroud is amused by your pitiful displays of material power
+* Shrouded worlds - the Shroud is amused by your pitiful displays of material power
 * Most unhabitable planet classes (Hothouses are able to be terraformed when the Terraforming Candidate modifier is present)
 * All unique planet classes (Crystal, etc.) - PD does not allow terraforming these planet classes
 * Tidally-locked planets - they don't have an equivalent for a tidally-locked Tomb World

 ## Compatibility

-Built for Stellaris version 3.2.\* "Herbert."
+Built for Stellaris version 3.3 "Libra."
 Not compatible with achievements.

 Only adds new terraforming links, so it should not conflict with other mods that do not also add terraforming links from and to the same planet classes.
 This submod adds compatibility for Planetary Diversity.